Naught0/naught0.github.io/data/posts/combinator.md

 [Combinator](https://mtgcombinator.com) is a tool to see what combos a Magic: The Gathering (MTG) deck contains.
 A combo is typically 2 or more cards which, when played together, will interact to form an often infinite loop, winning the game or putting you absurdly ahead.

-When I began making Combinator, there was no great way to find combos in an arbitrary collection of cards, other than browsing [EDHREC](https://edhrec.com/).
+When I began making Combinator, there was no easy way to find combos in a given deck list from any of the most popular deck-building websites.
+[EDHREC](https://edhrec.com/) is great, but it wasn't exactly what I wanted.
 I needed a website that let me quickly discern what combinations of cards I should or could assemble while I was playing.

 I also **suck** at MTG, so I definitely wanted to include the steps for executing some of the more elaborate combos.

-## Tech

-Before we go too far into specifics, an overview of the stack.
-The site has evolved a few times, but generally I'm using python for the backend and React for the frontend.

-**Backend**: Flask (later FastAPI), Pandas

-**Frontend**: React, Bulma CSS (later, a combo of Bulma + Tailwind)

-**Hosting**: I originally hosted the site entirely on Google Cloud Run.
-This meant that the python app was serving the React frontend only after a container cold start, which wasn't ideal.
-I eventually moved the frontend to Cloudflare Pages, which gets cached and instantly served for free, leaving the python API to be served by Google.

 ## Assembling the Wombo Combo